RyuKojiro/v6502/README.md

 - x86_64-linux-gnu (gcc 4.7.2, little-endian, 64-bit, GNU make)

 There is also an `analyze` target which will run the clang static analyzer against any library or binary target.
-This is also makeable from the top level.